Academic Talks

 • ‘The Anarchic Other: The question of the subject in Foucault’.
 Philosophical Ethics Today, University of Aarhus, Denmark.
 May 8–10, 2003.

 • ‘Is Feminist Phenomenology Possible?’
 Alterity and Sex/Gender – Phenomenological Reflections in Ethics, University of Basel, Switzerland.
 June 13–15, 2003.
-Invited speaker.

 • ‘Anarchic Bodies: Foucault and the feminist question of experience’.
 Society for European Philosophy, University of Essex, UK.
 September 9–11, 2003.